Analysis | Asa Hutchinson and the conservative case for caution on transgender restrictions

 The episode crystallizes the emerging choice conservatives face as GOP legislators push these bills in a country that has been steadily moving in favor of LGBTQ rights.
 It also solidifies Hutchinson as one of the most subtly interesting governors in the country.

-Hutchinson has walked a somewhat fine line on this issue too, saying that he supports prohibiting sexual reassignment surgery for children.
-But after the state legislature moved to more broadly ban that as well as puberty blockers, hormone therapies and doctors referring children for such treatments — becoming the first state to do so — he made it clear that he thinks the government and his party should be more careful about getting involved in these issues.
+Hutchinson has walked a somewhat fine line on this issue, too, saying that he supports prohibiting sexual reassignment surgery for children.
+But after the state legislature moved to more broadly ban that as well as puberty blockers, hormone therapies and doctors referring children for such treatments — becoming the first state to do so — he made it clear that he thinks the government and his party should be more careful about getting involved in such issues.

 “While in some instances the state must act to protect life, the state should not presume to jump into the middle of every medical, human and ethical issue,” he said Monday.
 “This would be — and is — a vast government overreach.”

-After the overwhelmingly GOP state legislature overrode his veto Tuesday and made the bill law anyway, Hutchinson went on Carlson’s airwaves and doubled down — facing an interviewer he had to know would be hostile based upon Noem’s experience.
+After the overwhelmingly GOP state legislature overrode his veto Tuesday and made the bill law anyway, Hutchinson went on Carlson’s airwaves and doubled down — facing an interviewer he had to know would be hostile based on Noem’s experience.
 He called the bill “extreme” and criticized it for getting the government involved in private health-care decisions.
 He particularly objected to the lack of a clause grandfathering in children who have already begun hormone treatments.

 Among his other comments pressing the conservative case for his veto: